Ellen DeGeneres, Portia de Rossi Selling Homes To Split Assets, Official Breakup To Come Next?

 “Part of their therapy is to go on more date nights,” said a source.
 “That’s why they’ve been seen out and about more together lately.
 It’s all about spending quality time together, but still giving each other space during the workday.”

-Prior to that, various reports had indicated the friction between the had noticeably escalated and the fights had seemingly multiplied.
+Prior to that, various reports had indicated the friction between them had noticeably escalated and the fights had seemingly multiplied.

 “Portia was frustrated because she was spending a lot of time on Ellen’s talk show set or sitting at home, waiting for Ellen to spend time with her.”